data-curation/data-curation.github.io/program.md

 ---
 <h2 id="ws-2">Workshop Session 2 (Wednesday, 16-October | 1300 - 1545)</h2>

-### Workshop 2a: Data Wrangling and Versioning with OpenRefine and Github
+### Workshop 2a: Data Wrangling and Versioning with OpenRefine and GitHub
-Description coming soon.
+Facilitators: Lee Wilson, Jay Brodeur

+In this workshop, participants will use a hands-on approach to build experience and expertise in two important aspects of data curation: data wrangling and versioning.
+Participants will use [GitHub](https://github.com/) as a means of acquiring, documenting, and versioning research data and code, while learning how to use [Open Refine](http://openrefine.org/) to explore, clean, and transform data into interoperable and reusable forms.

 ### Workshop 2b: Curating Data for Reproducibility
 Facilitators: Shahira Khair, Sandra Sawchuk